lifewatch/elab-documentation/docs/quick-guide.md

 ---

 # Quick Guide through the e-lab
 This Quick guide summarizes how to get the best out of e-lab.
-If something does not work or if you need more information, please refer back to the [extented user guide ](docs/user-guide.md).
+If something does not work or if you need more information, please have a look at the [extented user guide ](docs/user-guide.md).

 ## Run Services
 If you are already familiar with e-lab, the quickest way to get started is through **Run Services**.